Administration via command line

 Upgrading

 Moodle can be upgraded from the command line.
 As with the installation script, there is either interactive or non-interactive mode of the upgrade.
 The script itself does not put the site into the maintenance mode, you have to do it on your own.
-Also, the script does not backup any data (if you read this page, you probably have some own scripts to backup your moodledata and the database, right?)
+Also, the script does not backup any data.

 $ sudo -u apache /usr/bin/php admin/cli/upgrade.php